Mrjsaw/CTF-writeup-Fair-Dice/README.md

 ```console
 DCTF{7537c933a266a45500c5bd35f20679539f596df9e706dc95fae22d15b812141f}
 ```

-run script.py to get the solution (as this is RNG based and I didn't do any checks, sometimes the player still loses using the best strategy and the script crashes due to EOFError) check probs.py to see how I figured out the best strategy
+Using some python and pwntools we can automate this: run script.py to get the solution (as this is RNG based and I didn't do any checks, sometimes the player still loses using the best strategy and the script crashes due to EOFError) check probs.py to see how I figured out the best strategy and probabilities